Before CHIDYAUSIKU, CJ, In Chambers

 on appeal Magaramombe will not be able to restore the status

 quo ante.
+On this

-irreparable harm if interim relief is not granted.
+if interim relief is not granted.

 Lastly, the balance of convenience is slightly in favour of the

-University, Magaramombe is presently employed and will not be
+University; Magaramombe is presently employed and will not be

 seriously disadvantaged by the delay of the sale in execution of the